Kunstbanause/Last64/last64_bloom/TASKS.md

 # DONE
+- Some waves with different enemy spawning: Similar to vampire with fill screen instead of basic frequency
 - Tweak stats screen layout: weapons can start further to the left, show stats next to the weapon icon instead  of below
 - More marble colors / themes
 - game over and level complete stats screen